parallelsio/core-modules/README.md

 TODO:

+- bits related to specific map
 - bug: bit:drag consecutively: updates 1st only
+- refactor away from using Session ID's (globals) to keep track of hovering bit, editing bit
 - parallels deploy with no stylesheets?
 - browser compatibility check
 - loadingTemplate: 'loading', Parallels loading GIF
 - add force-ssl, img-area-select
-- bits related to specific map
 - use em generator to set up file structure
 - remove insecure package
 - cleaner way to group static assets to their JS libs used (crop, notify)